pkavousi/AzureMLCapstone/Readme.md

     ]
 )
 ```
+The main Hyperparameters are used are `gamma` that can control overfitting, `max_depth`, `learning_rate`,`colsample_bytree` and `scale_pos_weight`, which can help to aleviate problem with imbalanced datasets.
+A Bayesian hyperparameter optimization approach is used in this network.
+Thus, termination policy is not necessary.
 The optimized hyperparameters are as follwoing:

 ![HPO](img/HPO.PNG?raw=true "HYperparameter Optimization")